 Do Singaporeans residing overseas qualify for IDAPE payouts?

 I am a beneficiary of moderate disability assistance schemes such as the Pioneer Generation Disability Assistance Scheme (PioneerDAS) or Home Caregiving Grant (HCG), will I automatically qualify for IDAPE?

 The IDAPE eligibility criteria is stricter than that of PioneerDAS and HCG.

-For PioneerDAS and HCG, which are moderate disability schemes, individuals only need to require some assistance with 3 or more Activities of Daily Living (ADLs).
-For IDAPE, which is a severe disability scheme, individuals need to be unable to perform 3 or more ADLs (i.e. require significant assistance) in order to be eligible.
-As the IDAPE eligibility criteria is stricter, patients who are eligible for IDAPE can automatically receive PioneerDAS or HCG payouts without going for a separate assessment (subject to meeting the other non-disability eligibility criteria for these schemes), but not the converse.
+For PioneerDAS and HCG, which are moderate disability schemes, individuals only need to require some assistance with three or more Activities of Daily Living (ADLs).
+For IDAPE, which is a severe disability scheme, individuals need to be unable to perform three or more ADLs (i.e. require significant assistance) in order to be eligible.
+As the IDAPE eligibility criteria is stricter, care recipients who are eligible for IDAPE can automatically receive PioneerDAS or HCG payouts without going for a separate assessment (subject to meeting the other non-disability eligibility criteria for these schemes), but not the converse.

 Need more help?